Reena Kukreja

 Website: www.reenakukreja.com

-Her second research examines the role of religion, caste, and political economy in shaping relational male identities and masculinity among lower classes of rural Indian men in contemporary North India.
-This project emerges as an offshoot from her doctoral research in the two North Indian provinces of Haryana and Rajasthan.
+My ongoing research in India examines the role of religion, caste, and political economy in shaping relational male identities and masculinity among lower classes of rural Indian men in contemporary North India.
 Focussing on the same region, it analyses the crisis of masculinities faced by lower classes of rural Indian men from the early 1990s when India embarked on neoliberal reforms.
-Fears of losing hegemonic dominance, loss of livelihood options, and/or patriarchal masculine stature have aggravated tensions between historically opposed caste and religious groups such as the dominant Hindu Jat caste, the religious minority of the Meo, and the Dalits (formerly untouchables).
-Situating this study within the agrarian crisis throws light on how male privilege and masculine norms are dislocated by market-led growth policies.
-In particular, it examines how the intersections of caste, religion, Hindutva, and neoliberal economy define, shape, or bring fluidity in the way various hierarchies of masculinity, either hegemonic, subordinate, complicit, marginalized, or dissident are enacted, or contested by these men.
+I undertake a study of the dominant Hindu Jat caste, the religious minority of the Meo, and the Dalits (formerly untouchables) to understand how male privilege and masculine norms are dislocated by market-led growth policies.

 I welcome graduate students interested in topics related to migration, masculinity, India, and gender in the Global South.
 I also welcome students in broad topics of interest related to caste, marriage-migration, and collaborative visual research methods.

-Cross Appointed to the Department of Gender Studies and Cultural Studies
+Cross appointed to the Department of Gender Studies and affiliated with Cultural Studies

 2020 SSHRC (Social Sciences and Humanities Research Council of Canada) Insight Development Grant, $53,529.
 Undocumented South Asian Male Migrants in Greece: Understanding Masculinity, Love, and Work in Troubled Times.

-Partial Truths, Negotiated Existences: Examining Dispossession of Matrimonial Choice in Cross-Region Marriages in India (under advance contract, Cornell University Press).
-Undergoing revisions after receipt of reviewer comments,” 312 pages.
-Anticipated date of publication November 2020.
+Monograph: Partial Truths, Negotiated Existences: Examining Dispossession of Matrimonial Choice in Cross-Region Marriages in India (Cornell University Press, 2022; Indian imprint: Zubaan Books, 2023).

 Publications: